I am thrilled you are here, because you are my WHY!

 On a personal note.

-I'm an avid traveler, enjoy creating with my hands, moments with loved ones, comedy, film, a personal yoga practice, and never-ending exploration into the inner-workings of the mind.
+I’m an avid traveler, enjoy creating with my hands, moments with loved ones, comedy, film, a personal yoga practice, and never-ending exploration into the inner-workings of the mind.
+I am a new momma of a puppy named Vanna Goh Goh (after the famous Van Gogh for her droopy ear when we met her).
 My safe space is anywhere I am surrounded by books.
 I have a knack for singing and acting, and will always remember my first collaborative performance art experience.
-I am also the owner of Grinmoments Photography, that uses photography to capture life's moments and creating opportunities for people to be empowered.
+I am also the owner of Grinmoments Photography, that uses photography to capture life’s moments and creating opportunities for people to be empowered.

 I believe in an individual’s inner strengths and resilience, and my focus is to connect my clients to that inner guidance.
 My hope is to share as much as I can with the community.
 Every individual is valuable, special, possesses strengths and has the capability to find the resources within to reach their desired potential.